Akiya-Research-Institute/WhisperRealtime-Manual/doc_en/docs/how-to-use-transcript.md

 	- Specify `Do Translate to English`.
 If you just want to transcribe speech to text in the language specified above, leave unchecked.

 3. Set the default Audio Input Spectrum Analysis settings:
 	- Specify `Volume Multiplier`, volume multiplier for microphone input.
 No change if 1.0.
+This value does not affect the silence/speech determination by the threshold below.
 	- Specify `Silence Volume Threshold`, volume threshold for determining silence.
 		Maximum microphone input is 1.0.
 Complete silence is 0.0.
 	- Specify `Silence Duration Threshold`, time threshold for determining silent state (in seconds).